 - Multiple sclerosis

-Contact an eye doctor near if you or a family member suffer from any of these problems so that you can get prism lenses to help improve your vision.
+Contact an eye doctor near if you or a family member suffer from any of these signs above, prism lenses may be the solution to eliminate these signs.

 Find a Vision Therapy Eye Doctor Near You

 While prism lenses will help to relieve double vision while you are wearing your glasses, they cannot help your double vision when you remove your glasses.
 Therefore, prisms may only be a temporary solution.

 If you are searching for a long term solution for your double vision or binocular vision difficulties, speak with your doctor about vision therapy.

 Vision therapy retrains your eye-brain connections to improve your visual skills for clearer, single vision, with or without your eyeglasses.